devnull-cz/unix-linux-prog-in-c-labs/2023/labs-2023-10-09/assignments.md

 similarly to `libmin`, i.e. `libmax.[ch]`, `libmax.so`, ...

-- and link main with both libraries
+- and link `prog` with both libraries
 - 1st argument of your command will be now `min` or `max` string and based on that a given function will be chosen (and therefore the specific library will be used)
+  - or better yet, create hardlinks named `min` and `max`, both pointing to the `prog`, and switch the behavior of the program based on the program name

 - use hierarchical build:
 ```